 - Do a search on Pinterest for planting ideas.
 You can see my Pinterest board for Container Planting ideas here.
 Try a search on Instagram using the hashtags #winterbulbs #springbulbs or #floweringbulbs

 - Take some time to walk around your garden, notebook in hand.
 Try and visualize what it looked like last Spring.
 Ask yourself where will there be gaps when the current planting dies back?

 - Collate the information you have gathered.
 Now you will have a much clearer idea of you you are going to need

 - Remember you can plant pots and containers up with the Lasagna method* and get a much longer flowering season with a bit of planning – not to mention more reasons to buy just a few more bulbs!

 - Why not add a selection of indoor bulbs to your order.
 A bowl of the Narcissi Paperwhite or Hyacinths bring cheer to any room when you can’t get out to enjoy your garden because of the weather

 Once you have made a list of the areas and containers you have available, you can start to go through the catalogues.
 Look for the varieties and colours you particularly want but make a note of the flowering times too.
 There is nothing worse than planning a combination of Spring Bulbs to then have them flowering at different times!
-Consider too successional flowering to extend your display by choosing early, mid-season and late flowering varieties for Snowdrops, Crocus, Daffodils, Jonquils, Narcissi, and Tulips
+Consider successional flowering too.
+This will extend your display if you choose early, mid-season and late flowering varieties, i.e. Snowdrops, Crocus, Daffodils, Jonquils, Narcissi, and Tulips

-Do sign up to get your FREE Garden Task Printable then you can make notes on it to remind you what you are going to plant and where.
-Sign up for your copy today!
+Get your FREE Garden Task Printable via this link.
+Ideal for making notes to remind you what you are going to plant and where.